srijken/web-www-v2/content/faq/_index.en.md

 faqgroups:
   - heading: Home
     faqs:
-      - title: How do I know I can trust you?
+      - title: Is it legal what DIVD is doing?
-        description: A﻿nswer
+        description: "The Dutch jurisprudence is clear: if you serve a societal need with appropriate means, you are allowed to perform these small hacks in order to prevent the real damaging hacks.
+Our way of working is approved by the Dutch Public Prosecution Office the National Cyber Security Center."
-      - title: Why did I receive an email of DIVD / CSIRT?
+      - title: Why did I receive an email from DIVD / CSIRT?
         description: >-
           If we find a vulnerability, we'll set up a case with all the details we know and how to patch this vulnerability.
 Then we scan known IP